FrancescaPascalau/learning-aws/README.md

   another one directly, the app can simply send a message into a queue, where it waits.
 Other applications can then access the message later.

+Standard queues allow a high number of inflight messages.
+If the majority of your messages can't be consumed and aren't sent to a dead-letter queue, your rate of processing valid messages can slow down.
+Thus, to maintain the efficiency of your queue, make sure that your application correctly handles message processing.

 ![](FIFO.png)   ![](Standard.png)

 ### How does SQS work?